-1 How does the measured frequency response of the filter compare with the theoretical results that you obtained before coming to the lab?
-How large are the differences between the measured and theoretical results?

-- What is a tracking generator?
+- 1 How does the measured frequency response of the filter compare with the theoretical results that you obtained before coming to the lab?
+How large are the differences between the measured and theoretical results? - 2 What is a tracking generator?
 How might one be used to facilitate measurement of the frequency response of a system? - 3 Could one measure the complete frequency response of the filter (magnitude and phase) using only a conventional swept-tuned spectrum analyzer?
-Explain. - What are the tradeoffs between using an oscilloscope in a frequency response test set vs. using a spectrum analyzer.
+Explain. - 4 What are the tradeoffs between using an oscilloscope-based vs. using a spectrum analyzer-based frequency response test set.